Minutemen: History

-As per the section below, the Massachusetts legislature was stymied by Governor Hutchinson from passing a bill so resisting legislators (Samuel Adams being among the leaders) set up Committees of Correspondence (in parallel with their comrades in Connecticut, New Hampshire, and Rhode Island) that recommended to the militia to increase in size, reorganize, and form special companies of minutemen, who should be equipped and prepared to march at the shortest notice.
+The Massachusetts General Assembly was stymied by Governor Hutchinson from passing a bill.
+As a result, resisting legislators, including Samuel Adams being among the leaders, set up Committees of Correspondence in parallel with their fellow Patriots in Connecticut, New Hampshire, and Rhode Island that recommended that the militia increase in size and reorganize and form special companies of minutemen, who should be equipped and prepared to march at the shortest notice.
 These minutemen were to comprise one-quarter of the whole militia, to be enlisted under the direction of the field-officers, and divide into companies, consisting of at least 50 men each.
 The privates were to choose their captains and subalterns, and these officers were to form the companies into battalions, and chose the field-officers to command the same.
 Hence the minute-men became a body distinct from the rest of the militia, and, by being more devoted to military exercises, they acquired skill in the use of arms.
 More attention than formerly was likewise bestowed on the training and drilling of militia.

 The need for efficient minuteman companies was illustrated by the Powder Alarm of 1774.
 Militia companies were called out to engage British troops, who had been sent to capture ammunition stores.
 By the time the militia was ready, the British regulars had already captured the arms at Cambridge and Charlestown and had returned to Boston.

 The reorganization increased the total size of the militia as well.
 During the French and Indian Wars, the counties in the New England colonies had provided provincial regiments to the armies of the Crown.
-In Massachusetts, Middlesex county had provided two while most had provided one (except Worcester which had provided three.
+In Massachusetts, Middlesex County provided two while most had provided one (except Worcester which had provided three).
 The new reorganization provided six regiments of militia with a nominal strength of 9,000 men with minuteman companies being formed from the younger, more physically fit men.
 The militia in New England was still midway through the process of splitting the Minutemen companies from the regular militia companies into their own regiments by the spring of 1775.
-For example, the old 2nd Middlesex Regiment of Foot (a provincial unit that had seen action in the French and Indian Wars) had divided into a militia regiment under Colonel David Green and a Minuteman regiment Colonel Ebenezer Bridge.
+For example, the old 2nd Middlesex Regiment of Foot, a provincial unit that had seen action in the French and Indian Wars, divided into a militia regiment under Colonel David Green and a Minuteman regiment Colonel Ebenezer Bridge.
 Colonel William Prescott's Middlesex regiment had not yet split and had ten companies of militia and seven of minutemen.
 Worcester County had managed to already complete the organization and staffing of three Minuteman regiments by April 1775.